filippobistaffa/chvi/README.md

 ===================

 Unofficial implementation of the algorithm proposed in the article "[Learning All Optimal Policies with Multiple Criteria](http://icml2008.cs.helsinki.fi/papers/257.pdf)" by Barrett and Narayanan (Proceedings of the International Conference on Machine Learning, 2008).
-This implementation has been used in the experimental evaluation of "Guaranteeing Alignment with Value Systems by Means of Multi-Objective Reinforcement Learning" by Rodriguez-Soto *et al.* (Neural Computing and Applications, 2024).
+This implementation has been used in the experimental evaluation of "Guaranteeing Alignment with Value Systems by Means of Multi-Objective Reinforcement Learning" by Rodriguez-Soto *et al.* (accepted for publication in Neural Computing and Applications, 2024).

 Download
 ----------